uclamii/CGT-LLM-Beta/README.md

 - **Source Transparency**: Full traceability of information sources
 - **Memory Efficiency**: Optimized for Apple Silicon M2 Max
 - **Quality Assurance**: Comprehensive validation and error handling

+## 📚 Readability Enhancement

+### Two-Stage Processing Pipeline
+1. **Medical Answer Generation**: Original detailed medical response
+2. **Readability Enhancement**: Simplified version for 6th-grade reading level

+### Features
+- **Automatic Simplification**: Complex medical terms converted to everyday language
+- **Flesch-Kincaid Scoring**: Objective readability measurement (target: 6.0)
+- **Preserved Information**: All important medical facts maintained
+- **Dual Output**: Both original and simplified versions provided

+### Example Transformation
+**Original**: "Lynch syndrome is an autosomal dominant disorder characterized by pathogenic germline mutations in DNA mismatch repair genes..."

+**Simplified**: "Lynch syndrome is a condition that runs in families.
+It's caused by a problem with our DNA.
+This problem can be passed down from one parent to their child."

+### Grade Level Interpretation
+- **6.0-7.0**: Target range for accessibility
+- **8.0-10.0**: Acceptable for general audience
+- **11.0+**: May need further simplification

 ## 🏗️ Architecture